siriusctrl/UniPublic/CS/week11.md

 - A program is static, but process is dynamic
 - Each program could have multiple process
 - Process consists of
-  - code
-  - Values of variables in memory and registers
-  - Its own address space
   - text
     - Program, usually read only
   - data
     - Constant data strings, global vars
     - Heap if <u>malloc</u> or <u>new</u> are used
   - stack
     - Local variable

   - Handles to system objects
     - File descriptors
     - sockets